neo-mc/neo-mc.github.io/_posts/הϵѻteric/2021-05-11-Scripting-engine.md

 with the `*.sl` extension in this dir will be read by הϵѻMCEdit at startup, setting up the plugins.

-In case of any problems you may want set the `mc_loglevel` variable to 2 or more in `~/.config/mc/init.sl` file to see messages confirming loading of each of plugins.
+In case of any problems you may want to set the `mc_loglevel` variable to 2 or more in `~/.config/mc/init.sl` file to see messages confirming loading of each of plugins.